Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 But there are easy ways to keep miles from expiring that don’t involve buying a flight.
 The gist is that if you have any activity – whether earning or spending miles, you can reset the clock for another 18 months.

 Try these first…

 Open a United branded credit card.
 If you hold any credit card that says United on the front, your miles will not expire so long as the account is open.
-The United MileagePlus® Explorer Card is the entry level card, with no annual fee the first year, and a $95 fee after that.
-It also waives the first checked bag fee.
+The United MileagePlus® Explorer Card is the entry level card and waives the first checked bag fee.